Learn about Agile development from an actual Agile developer. Scroll through or click to the section that interests you most:

 These founding principles have remained relevant to this day.
 Since the Agile Manifesto was created, however, Agile has swelled in popularity.
 It now provides an organizational framework for creating any kind of product — from building systems to video games to medical devices.

-4 Benefits of Agile Software Development
+4 Benefits of Agile Process Development

 Organizations choose Agile development models because they've proven to deliver a business advantage.
 You might be interested in Agile development if you want to:

 - Improve collaboration.

 - Reduce risk.

 But we can't forget what creates this beneficial business advantage: happier, more productive team members!

 That's because Agile methods — by prioritizing people over processes and closing the gap between customer and development — help team members feel more aligned with each other.
 More than that, they help teams align to their organization and even the customers using their products.